pivotal/workstation-setup/README.md

 ### CHANGELOG

+#### 2018-02-12
+* Added logo images to this repo so pairing machines can set avatars

 #### 2018-02-09
 * Created the `voom` script, which merges in a few of the original scripts together (ruby, node, & design)
 * Created the `heroku` script, which installs Heroku stuff; make it part of the voom install